rpastijn/stuff/dir-welcome/welcome.md

 ## Contents description

-- Links: Various links and URLs to PTS and other peoples resources
+- Links: Various links and URLs to PTS and other peoples resources (20-APR-2020)
+- Email: How to setup email on DBaaS (extra steps compared to ADB) (20-APR-2020)
 - xRDP: How to setup xrdp on a clean OCI Linux 7 image

 ## Acknowledgements